-- 14.1 1.
-The policy is drafted at a time of legislative and policy uncertainty and so includes a requirement for review in 2024. - 2.
-The Hate Crime and Public Order (Scotland) Act, passed in March 2021, is planned to be brought into full force in February 2024.
-This will include a provision which extends the offence of 'stirring up hatred' from race to a wider range of characteristics including transgender identity, and from public to private settings.
-The 2023 'Programme for Government' included a commitment to publish the Scottish Government's "Hate Crime Strategy Delivery Plan" strategy early in 2024 along with details on enforcing the legislation. - 3.
-The Scottish Housing Regulator is currently consulting on proposals to review the Regulatory Framework and statutory guidance.
-This policy may be amended as a result of this process, although it is noted in Section 3 that "We also proposed to continue our focus on equality and human rights in all landlords and governance and financial management..." - 4.
-Once reviewed in 2024, reviews will be undertaken every three years unless amendment is prompted by a change in legislation, or monitoring and reporting reveals that a change in Policy is required sooner.
+- (3) The Scottish Housing Regulator is currently consulting on proposals to review the Regulatory Framework and statutory guidance.
+This policy may be amended as a result of this process, although it is noted in Section 3 that "We also proposed to continue our focus on equality and human rights in all landlords and governance and financial management..."
+10 - (4) Once reviewed in 2024, reviews will be undertaken every three years unless amendment is prompted by a change in legislation, or monitoring and reporting reveals that a change in Policy is required sooner.